What is a sales funnel? Stages, examples and how to build one

 Identify why you disqualify prospects

-One of the overarching benefits of having a sales funnel is delivering the perfect message right when your prospect needs it.
+One of the overarching benefits of having a sales funnel is delivering the right message at the right time to your prospects.

 If your funnel seems leaky, it’s time to analyze the leads that aren’t working for you.